 According to a recent study by Charmin, the average consumer uses 8.6 sheets per trip to the washroom; that’s a total of 57 sheets per day, with a typical roll lasting five days.
 A marine head can be a finicky thing, and more than one has fallen prey to a simple piece of toilet paper.

-Nowadays pretty much all toilet papers break down well in septic systems, however, thinner is better.
+Nowadays, pretty much all toilet papers break down well in septic systems; however, thinner is better.
 A 1-ply toilet paper will break down much easier and is best in recreational vehicles and boats.
 It isn’t as soft or thick as household toilet paper, but it is much friendlier to your holding tank.
 In particular, biodegradable toilet paper which dissolves faster, requiring less water than standard toilet paper.
-The experts say that specialty brands do break down more rapidly than the household stuff and they don’t contain the dyes and perfumes of some bathroom tissues.
+The experts say that specialty brands do break down more rapidly than household stuff, and they don’t contain the dyes and perfumes of some bathroom tissues.
 Remember that in addition to the head itself, your system may have a macerator on the pump that empties the holding tank.
-It is important to use a toilet paper that dissolves quickly so it doesn’t form clumps, clog the system and block efforts to empty the holding tank.
+It is important to use toilet paper that dissolves quickly so it doesn’t form clumps, clog the system and block efforts to empty the holding tank.

 * Fill at least three-quarters full with water